Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1943:

-Going back to my own Convoys section, we find that she was scheduled for Convoy HX 220, leaving New York on Dec.
-21-1942, but did not sail - instead she joined the next convoy, HX 221, on Dec.
-29, general cargo for Hull, station 23.
-This convoy arrived Liverpool on Jan.
-14-1943; as mentioned, Ingria's destination was Hull.
-The following month, she embarked on a new voyage from Hull to New York in ballast in station 83 of the westbound Convoy ON 166, which had departed Liverpool on Febr.
-11-1943.
 At about 05:15* (GMT?) on Febr.
-24 she was torpedoed by U-600 (Zurmühlen), in the 5th attack on the convoy.
-The torpedo struck in the port side between hold No. 4 and the engine room, which immediately flooded, stopping all the machinery.
+24, Ingria was torpedoed by U-600 (Zurmühlen), in the 5th attack on the convoy.
+(Page 3 of the archive documents gives the time as about 05:35).
+The torpedo struck on the port side between hold No. 4 and the engine room, which immediately flooded, stopping all the machinery.
 By the time the ship had been abandoned in 2 lifeboats her stern was just 2' above water and she had cracked all the way across.
-The boats were clear of the ship when another torpedo struck about 20 minutes later, this time from U-628 (Hasenschar) and she sank 45 12N 39 17W.
+The boats were clear of the ship when another torpedo struck about 20 minutes later, this time from U-628 (Hasenschar) and she sank, 45 12N 39 17W.

 *Jürgen Rohwer gives the time as 07:54 (German time) for the first attack on Ingria, and 08:13 for the second.
-(He also has Thorsholm as a straggler of Convoy ON 166 when she struck a mine laid by U-118, 15 n. miles 14° Cape Espartel, but Thorsholm could not have been one of the ships in this convoy.
-More on this under Thorsholm).
+(He also has Thorsholm as a straggler from Convoy ON 166 when she struck a mine laid by U-118, 15 n. miles 14° Cape Espartel, but Thorsholm could not have been in this convoy - please see my page about Thorsholm for more on this).

 Crew List - No Casualties: